danbev/learning-nodejs/notes/snapshot.md

 ```c++
 void _register_external_reference_async_wrap(node::ExternalReferenceRegistry* registry);
 ```
-So that is the declaration, and to see the the implementation we have to look in src/async_wrap.cc:
+So that is the declaration, and to see the implementation we have to look in src/async_wrap.cc:
 ```c++
 NODE_MODULE_EXTERNAL_REFERENCE(async_wrap,
                                node::AsyncWrap::RegisterExternalReferences)